tony20141/tony20141.github.io/projects/project1/project1.md

     *   `spanning-tree portfast` (interface config): Enable PortFast on an access port.
     *   **BPDU Guard:** Enable BPDU Guard on PortFast ports for security: `spanning-tree bpduguard enable` (interface config).

+## Question #22Topic 1
+What occurs to frames during the process of frame flooding?

+A. Frames are sent to all ports, including those that are assigned to other VLANs.
+B. Frames are sent to every port on the switch that has a matching entry in MAC address table.
+**C. Frames are sent to every port on the switch in the same VLAN except from the originating port.**
+D. Frames are sent to every port on the switch in the same VLAN.

 Here's a detailed summary of Chapters 11-14, focusing on key points for your CCNA exam preparation on IPv4 Addressing: